Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Method

 Our numerical scheme is standard practice in the vortex filament formulation except for the addition of the scale separation scheme.
 We use the standard 4th order Runge-Kutta method and adapt many of the discretization methods described in the Ph.D.
 Thesis of Aarts \cite{AartsThesis}.
 The superfluid velocity at point ${\bf s}$ is given by the Biot-Savart equation:

 Here we have removed the singularity at ${\bf s}_1 = {\bf s}$ by dividing the integral into a local and non-local term as in Ref.~[\onlinecite{schwarz85}].
-Vectors $\hat{\bf s}'$ and ${\bf s}''$ in the local term are tangent and principal normal at ${\bf s}$ and the derivation is with respect to the arc length $\xi$.
+Vectors $\hat{\bf s}'$ and ${\bf s}''$ in the local term are the tangent and the principal normal at ${\bf s}$ and the derivation is with respect to the arc length $\xi$.
 Terms $l_{-}$ and $l_{+}$ are the lengths of two adjacent line elements connected to the point ${\bf s}$ after discretization.
 In the non-local term the integral is now over the remaining configuration.
 The numerical factor $e^{1/2}$ only takes into account the velocity distribution inside the core and is not essential here.
-At finite temperatures a vortex point moves at a velocity that is given by
+At finite temperatures a vortex point moves at a velocity that is given by \cite{schwarz85}

 where $\alpha$ and $\alpha'$ are the temperature dependent mutual friction coefficients.
 For simplicity, we set $\alpha' = 0$ which is appropriate for $^4$He at low temperatures.
 We additionally assume that the normal fluid is at rest, ${\bf v}_n = 0$.
-The length (or period) of the unperturbed vortex is taken to be $L$ = 1 mm.
-The oscillation amplitude of the vortex endpoint is kept small enough to avoid reconnections and to keep the configuration such that we can always write the vortex configuration, described by coordinates $x(z)$ and $y(z)$ as a sum of different Kelvin modes:
+The length (or period) of the unperturbed vortex is taken to be $L_z$ = 1 mm.
+The oscillation amplitude of the vortex end point is kept small enough to avoid reconnections and to keep the configuration such that we can describe it in terms of coordinates $x(z)$ and $y(z)$ as a sum of different Kelvin modes:

-The wave vector for mode $m$ is given by $k = 2\pi{m}/L$.
 During simulations the Fourier components $w_m$ are determined by using a FFT.
 Since the vortex filament model does not automatically keep the points equally distributed along the $z$-axis we unify the grid before Fourier transformation by using a second order interpolation.
 The error here is negligible since the difference from the uniform grid is small, provided that the grid unification is done frequently enough.

 The power dissipated due to mutual friction can be estimated by calculating $P_{\rm mf} = \int({\bf v}_{\rm L}\cdot {\bf f}_{\rm mf})d\xi = -\int({\bf v}_{\rm L}\cdot {\bf f}_{\rm M})d\xi$, where ${\bf f}_{\rm mf}$ is force on a vortex due to mutual friction and ${\bf f}_{\rm M}$ is the Magnus force, both given per unit length (see Refs.~[\onlinecite{schwarz85,Donnelly}]).
 Assuming that ${\bf v}_n = 0$ the power dissipated becomes: